Recovery Mode

 No liquidation possible.

-In Recovery Mode, liquidation loss is capped at 110% of a Troves collateral.
-Any remainder, i.e. the collateral above 130% (and below the TCR), can be reclaimed by the liquidated borrower using the standard web interface.
+In Recovery Mode, liquidation loss is capped at MCR of a Troves collateral.
+Any remainder, i.e. the collateral above CCR (and below the TCR), can be reclaimed by the liquidated borrower using the standard web interface.